SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 1. It is on the Lift
 2. There's a switch, and _it must be turned **ON**_!
 3. The first timer is 10 seconds, and is just there to sort of buffer the signal while you're getting your bearings after loading.
 Adjust as you desire.
 4. The next two timers are set to 9 ticks - which is a handy thing because there are 10 bars on the side of the timer, so you can see the wave-form well.
 Why 9 and not 10?
 Note that you _can_ make a "0 tick" delay - but if you string a series of 0-tick timers in a line, you'll see the signal travel through them, just like it does for a logic gate.
 When scrap mechanic says there's a 0-tick delay, they mean a 0-tick delay over and above the 1-tick delay that every interactable gets.
 Anyway, the 9-tick timers are in a loop so you can watch it better.
-It's important, because if you're just learning this stuff, you'll ask "did I really just see that???!" more than once.git st
+It's important, because if you're just learning this stuff, you'll ask "did I really just see that???!" more than once.

 Take it off the lift now, exit and come back, and it'll be in exactly this state.
 Another interesting exercise is to flip the switch off, wait for the timers, and reload.
 Observe that the timers have retained their content, but the switch and the logic gates are all as they were.